 In 2000, Kathleen Schurman and her husband, David, purchased 15 acres in Bethany, Connecticut, (in two parcels of land) and began to rescue animals from slaughter, neglect and abuse situations.
-Over the years they have saved hundreds of horses, dozens of sheep, goats, hens, roosters (many from the cock fights,) dogs, cats, veal calves and more.
+Over the years we have saved hundreds of horses, dozens of sheep, goats, hens, roosters (many from the cock fights), dogs, cats, veal calves and more.
 Long before the world went wild over Esther the Wonder Pig, Locket’s Meadow farm had Ozzie Osboar, who weighed about 400 pounds and followed Kathleen everywhere.

 We began saving PMU foals in 2002, rescued from the Premarin industry, and eventually welcomed horses from other slaughter, abuse and neglect situations.
 Over the years hundreds of horses have passed through our farm on their way to adoptive homes.
 Some have stayed and become lesson horses in our programs while others are used for therapy, both mounted and on the ground.
 Some are unable to work and we offer them retirement, and give the equivalent of Hospice care when the time comes.
 All are loved as members of our family, as are all the other animals on our farm, from pigs and sheep to goats.

 While other rescues fundraise and solicit donations (we do have a 501(c) 3 that we have not relied on for more than a few small donations each year), Kathleen and David opted to fund the work themselves, putting every penny they earned into the animals and the farm.
 At any given time, we have between 100 and 150 rescues on the property, many of them special needs, and the cost of hay and feed alone is $10,000 a month.
 Vet bills, farriers and other necessities add up to nearly another $10,000, and that doesn’t include the mortgages.